Xbox Asked Fans What They Want. 6,319 Said Exclusives.

 6,319 votes.
 That's how many people have backed the top request on Microsoft's brand-new Xbox Player Voice feedback portal, and the ask is blunt: bring back exclusives.

 Microsoft launched Player Voice on Sunday as a way for fans to submit and vote on feature requests, replacing the old Xbox Cloud Gaming feedback portal.
 The announcement on Xbox Wire framed it as a transparency play, promising users they'd be able to track whether their feedback was received, reviewed, or acted on.
 "We want to be clear: this doesn't mean every piece of feedback will turn into a feature or result in a change," Microsoft wrote.
 Fair enough.
-But the speed at which the exclusives thread rocketed to the top tells you everything about where the fanbase's head is at.
+But the speed at which the exclusives thread rocketed to the top says a lot about where the fanbase's head is at.

 "XBOX was built off of great game exclusives, you cannot sell any consoles without a reason to buy the console compared to your competition," reads the top post.
 Comments underneath echo the same frustration: without exclusives, why pick Xbox over PlayStation or Nintendo?
 It's a question Microsoft has been dancing around for over a year now, and fans clearly aren't interested in waiting for the choreography to finish.
 I covered this portal's launch yesterday, and even then the exclusives thread was already pulling away from everything else.
 The gap has only widened since.